 As the world’s many cannabis fans already know, decarboxylation is a vital step in ensuring the potency of cannabis edibles.
 THC — the famous psychoactive compound in cannabis — isn’t actually present in great amounts in the cannabis bud.
 What’s actually there is a precursor called THCA.
 Smoking cannabis — or vaping it in a device such as the V2 Pro Series 3 vaporizer — instantly removes the carboxyl group from the THCA and converts it to THC.
 You inhale it, and good times ensue.

-2020 Update: The Magical Butter DecarBox isn’t up to stuff, but we’ve found something that is.
+2020 Update: The Magical Butter DecarBox isn’t up to snuff, but we’ve found something that is.
 Read our Ardent Nova Decarboxylator review.

 Vaping or smoking doesn’t work for everyone, though.
 Some people prefer to take their cannabis orally, and decarboxylation is an essential step in ensuring consistent potency of oral cannabis products.
 The Magical Butter DecarBox is a product that’s supposed to make decarboxylation easy, consistent and smell free — but it misses the mark.
 We’ll explain why.